naivary/govm/README.md

 SPECIAL-VARIABLES:
 1. `os_user`: if this is set this users home-directory will be used as the `SYNC_DIR`.

+`VAGRANTFILE: .govm/vagrantfiles/linux` <br/>
+`Vagrantfile` that should be used for the virtual-machine.
+It has to be relative to the `govm.VAGRANTFILE_DIR`.

 ## govm.cfg
 In the following you will be introduced to all the config options with a detailed explanation what the option will affect.